denseidel/serverless-stack-com/_chapters/manage-environments-in-create-react-app.md

 };
 ```

-Make sure to replace the different version of the resources with the ones from the [Deploying through Seed]({% link _chapters/deploying-through-seed.md %}) chapter.
+Make sure to replace the different version of the resources with the ones from the [Deploying through Github]({% link _chapters/deploying-through-github.md %}) chapter.

 We did not complete our Stripe account setup back then, so we don't have the production version of this key.
 For now we'll just assume that we have two versions of the same key.
 So `YOUR_STRIPE_DEV_PUBLIC_KEY` and `YOUR_STRIPE_PROD_PUBLIC_KEY` are the same ones for now.